yingweiwo

 Additional Infomation

-N,N-Dimethylacetamide is a dipolar aprotic solvent and reagent that may be used in the production of fibers and pharmaceuticals, and as a non-aldehyde fixative.
+N,N-Dimethylacetamide is a dipolar aprotic solvent and reagent that can be used in the production of fibers and pharmaceuticals, and also as a non-aldehyde fixative.

-Hallucinogen is any naturally-derived or synthetic substance that can induce hallucinations.
+Hallucinogens are any natural or synthetic substances that can induce hallucinations.

 Therapeutic Uses

-Commercial solvent tested as a parenteral drug vehicle and as an antitumor agent.
+This commercial solvent has been tested as a parenteral drug delivery carrier and an antitumor agent.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.